 The Risk Committee shall advise the Board of Directors regarding decision-making and supervision relating to risk governance and supervision of matters such as the status of risk management.

-The Risk Committee shall, in principle, comprise no less than three (3) members who shall be Non-Executive Directors or outside experts and evaluate the consistency among Mizuho's basic policy concerning management, basic policy concerning risk strategy and the execution of that strategy, and the adequacy of Mizuho's risk profile and other status of risk management, and the Risk Committee shall report to the Board of Directors thereon.
+The Risk Committee shall, in principle, comprise no less than three (3) members who shall be Non-Executive Directors or outside experts.
+Currently, the Risk Committee comprises Internal Non-Executive Director Chairman, an outside director, and an outside expert.